-My trip to Everest was filled with ups and downs.
+My hike to Everest Base Camp was filled with ups and downs.
 It all started with a failed attempt to catch a plane to Lukla, which is known as the most dangerous airport in the world.
-We missed our first flight (which you can read about here), and had to wait until another became available while praying the weather held out for us to land.
+We missed our first flight to Lukla, and had to wait until another became available while praying the weather held out for us to land.
 Lucky for us, it did, and we arrived safe and sound.

 The first few days were filled with small talk as I got to know my group.
 We played games, made bets on how many helicopters we would see, and I practiced Nepali with my guides.
 We trekked on what they call “Nepali flat.”
 A constant up and down where you never seem to increase in elevation.
 No matter how many hills you walk over, you end up at almost the same elevation that you started.
 It’s a perfect metaphor for my journey.
 A lot of ups and downs, but at the end of the day, there wasn’t that much change.